Brian Johnson: AC/DC

 The 1988 album Blow Up Your Video was the last AC/DC album to feature lyrics from Johnson.
 Starting with The Razors Edge in 1990, guitarists Angus and Malcolm Young have written all of AC/DC's material.
 When asked by a fan during a radio interview why he stopped contributing lyrics, he laughed, "I ran out of words" and went on to explain that during recording he did not always enjoy the pressure of having to come up with an album's worth of lyrics and was relieved when the Young brothers filled in during The Razors Edge.
 The band has since continued in that tradition for every album since.

 A symbol of the working class in the north of England, Johnson customarily wears a newsboy cap on stage and frequently off.
 Johnson has occasionally worn baseball caps as well.
 His brother suggested that the singer wear the cap onstage to prevent sweat rolling off his thick, curly hair into his eyes while singing.
 "He said, 'Put it on, at least you'll be able to see what the bloody freak you're doing!'
 So I put it on and after three songs in the second set, I looked at him, put my thumbs up – 'This is brilliant!'
 He never did get that hat back."

-On 19 April 2010, AC/DC's Iron Man 2 (soundtrack) compilation was released, featuring songs sung by both Johnson and Bon Scott, similar to the 1986 soundtrack compilation Who Made Who, for Stephen King film Maximum Overdrive.
+On 19 April 2010, AC/DC's Iron Man 2 compilation was released, featuring songs sung by both Johnson and Bon Scott, similar to the 1986 soundtrack compilation Who Made Who, for Stephen King's film Maximum Overdrive.